php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 php8appreciate run my-solution.php
 ```

-This allows the exercise to pass arguments to your program and do other setup tasks, it should help iron out bugs in your solution.
+This allows the exercise to pass arguments to your program and do other setup tasks, it will help iron out bugs in your solution.

 ## How we Verify

 There are lots of techniques we use to verify the correctness of your solution, each exercise decides how thorough the checks should be.
-Some will simply verify that the output of your program is the same as expected, which itself is more complicated that it sounds since arguments which might be passed to your program can be and are random.
+Some will simply verify that the output of your program is the same as the expected output, which itself is more complicated that it sounds since arguments which might be passed to your program can be, and are, random.

-For more advanced checks, we parse your solution in to an AST and use it verify that certain functions are called, variables are named correctly and classes are defined.
+For more advanced checks, we parse your solution in to an AST and use that to verify that certain functions are called, variables are named correctly and classes are defined.

 We check that you have required necessary dependencies with composer, have created required files and their contents are correct.